FO Model Checking of Interval Graphs

-Indeed, if $x$ and $y$ belong to $W_0$, then $\nu(x,y)$ is true only if there exist vertices $x_1$ and $y_1$ at the same level as $x$ and $y$, respectively, that are adjacent (and therefore, in the same set $W_p$) and both $x_1$ and $y_1$ have twins.
-However, this happens only if $xy$ should interpret an edge $e_p$ of $G$. \end{proof}
+Indeed, if $x$ and $y$ belong to $W_0$, then $\mu(x,y)$ is true only if there exist adjacent vertices $x'$ and $y'$ at the same level as $x$ and $y$, respectively, and both $x'$ and $y'$ have twins.
+However, this happens only if the counterparts of $x$ and $y$ in $G$ are joined by an edge.

-Again, we can immediately conclude the following. \begin{corollary} \MSOi model checking is W[2]-hard on unit interval graphs. \end{corollary} This corollary is rather tight since the aforementioned result of Lozin~\cite{loz08} claims that every proper hereditary subclass of unit interval graphs has bounded clique-width, and hence \MSOi model checking on this class is in linear time~\cite{cmr00}.
+Hence we obtain the following. \begin{cor} \MSOi model checking is para-\textup{NP}-hard on unit interval graphs. \end{cor} Note that the aforementioned result of Lozin~\cite{loz08} states that every proper hereditary subclass of unit interval graphs has bounded clique-width, and hence \MSOi model checking on this class can be carried out in linear time~\cite{cmr00}.

-Lastly, we remark that Fellows et al~\cite{fhrv09} have shown that testing \FO properties on unit two-interval graphs (i.e., such that each vertex corresponds to a pair of intervals, each on a distinct line) is W[1]-hard.